 Carbon removals could be natural (such as reforestation) or technical (such as carbon capture and storage).
 We believe that it's critical to have science-based short- and medium-term targets to drastically reduce our emissions, as well as a long-term net zero emissions target.
-We have two science-based targets, both of which have been approved by the Science Based Targets initiative.
-These are:
+That’s why our goals are science-based and approved by the Science Based Targets initiative.1 These are:

 - Zero emissions in our operations by 2030

 - Halve the greenhouse gas impact of our products across the lifecycle by 2030